 Contact: Campbellsville University Official Bookstore Phone: (270) 789-5010

 Textbook and required materials for each course is available via the Campbellsville University Official Bookstore website.

 Contact: Office of Student Records | Email: email@example.com

 Transfer of credit policies and articulation agreements are published in the University Catalog.
 The transfer credit policy is found on page 20 of the 2019- 2021 Undergraduate Catalog.
 Our legal studies program has a 3-and-3 agreement with the University of Louisville Brandeis School of Law and the Florida Coastal School of Law, found on page 112 of the 2019-2021 Undergraduate Catalog.
 Additionally, the film major has an agreement with the Los Angeles Film Studies Center for students to complete one semester at this center, found on page 76 of the 2019-2021 Undergraduate Catalog.
 In addition, the Medical Technology program has a partnership with the Owensboro Health Regional Hospital, articulated on pages 104-105 of the 2019-2021 Undergraduate Catalog.

 Specific requirements for student vaccinations are published in the Student

 Contact Registrar at firstname.lastname@example.org or call 270-789-5233.

 Campbellsville University provides educational plans for all individuals who are using Federal military and veterans’ education benefits.
-The educational plan includes the specific information about degree requirements to include the total number of credits needed for graduation as well as the specific general education, major, minor and elective hours that are required for graduation.
+The educational plan includes specific information about degree requirements to include the total number of credits needed for graduation as well as the specific general education, major, minor and elective hours that are required for graduation.
 Campbellsville University completes an evaluation of previous coursework from other regionally accredited institutions and relevant military training.
 More information can be

 found in the University catalog page 23.